-Standard 2 - The applicant plans to remove the non-historic addition, the concrete porch and columns but will retain the porch roof when moving Building 'G' to its new location.
-Standard 3 - Once relocated to its new site Block 61, the applicant plans to restore it back to its original wood vernacular style following the Secretary of Interior Standards for Rehabilitation and the Delray Beach Historic Preservation Design Guidelines.
+Standard 2 - The applicant plans to reconstruct Building 'H' at its new location on the Sundy Block immediately south of the Sundy House, which is listed in the National Register of Historic Places.
+Standard 3 - Its reconstruction to bring Building 'H' back to its original design will be accomplished with strict adherence to the Secretary of Interior Standards for Rehabilitation and the Delray Beach Historic Preservation Design Guidelines.
 (Please see REG Associates proposed restoration architectural drawings (existing E.A7.ex and proposed E.A7.pr)